Luca Koleosho

-Luca Warrick Daeovie Koleosho (born September 15, 2004) is a professional footballer who plays as a left winger or forward for La Liga club Espanyol on loan from club Burnley.
-Born in the United States, he is currently a youth international for Italy.
+Luca Warrick Daeovie Koleosho (born 15 September 2004) is a professional footballer who plays as a winger or wide midfielder for French club Paris FC.
+Born in the United States, he plays for the Italy national team.

 Early life

-Koleosho began playing with his local soccer club Trumbull United at the age of 7.
-Afterwards, he played for the Manhattan Kickers from age 7 to 11.
+Born and raised in the United States to a Nigerian father and an Italian-Canadian mother, Koleosho began playing with his local soccer club Trumbull United at the age of seven.
+Afterwards, he played for the Manhattan Kickers from age seven to 11.
 After two trips to Spain with the Kickers, his parents decided to help him develop in Spain.
 In 2016, he joined the youth academy of Reus, before moving to the Espanyol youth system in 2020.
-Working his way up their youth sides, he signed his first professional contract with Espanyol on June 2, 2021, keeping him at the club for 3 additional seasons.
+Working his way up their youth sides, he signed his first professional contract with Espanyol on June 2, 2021, keeping him at the club for three additional seasons.
 In 2022, he helped the Espanyol U19 reach the Copa del Rey Juvenil final, where they were defeated by Real Madrid.